NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

     to the database through Adapters_ (see declareParameter_).

 Request handling phase
-    1. bind_ receives the input parameters and can store their values in the internal state of the Module.
+    1. bind_ receives the values from the user interface and store their values in the internal state of the Module.
-    2. validate_ checks if parameter
+    2. validate_ checks if the parameter
-       values are correct and signals if an error occurs.
+       values are correct and signals if any error condition occurs.
     3. process_ persists necessary changes to the database.

 Rendering phase
     prepareView_ transfers the module internal state and necessary database values to the view state.
-Later on, the view is transformed into XHTML by Templates possibly through the intermediation of Renderer objects.
+Later on, the view is transformed into XHTML by Templates, possibly through the intermediation of Renderer objects.

 .. _getHostConfiguration: ../Api/Core/Module/NethGui_Core_Module_Standard.html#getHostConfiguration